On the 'Loose' Constraint from IceCube Neutrino Non-Detection of GRB 230307A: Introduction

 It is usually proposed that long GRBs are from the collapses of massive stars, while short GRBs are produced from mergers of compact stars.
 However, there are some exceptions, such as GRB 060614~\citep[e.g.][]{2006Natur.444.1044G} and GRB 211211A~\cite[e.g.][]{2022Natur.612..232Y}.
 Recently, another exception, GRB 230307A, associated with kilonova emission~\citep[][]{2023GCN.33569....1L,2023GCN.33405....1F,2023GCN.33406....1X,2023GCN.33427....1S} arises.
 The isotropic-equivalent radiated energy $E_{\gamma, \rm iso}\sim 4\times10^{52}$ erg of GRB 230307A is smaller compared with other nearby bright GRBs (e.g., $E_{\gamma, \rm iso}\sim 10^{54}$ erg for GRB 130427A and $E_{\gamma, \rm iso}\sim2\times 10^{54}$ erg for GRB 221009A), thus it could be inferred that the features of the burst can not be well constrained if the neutrino emission from $p\gamma$ interactions is the only consideration.
 However, with the favoured redshift $z\sim0.065$~\citep[e.g.][]{2023GCN.33447....1O,2023arXiv230702098L}, $d^2_{L}$ of GRB 230307A is about 6 times smaller than that of GRB 221009A, and 37 times smaller than that of GRB 130427A, where $d_L$ is the distance of the GRB source.
 Therefore it may be still a good probe for the GRB-neutrinos.

 It is worth to note that the IceCube Neutrino Observatory provides an upper limit (U.L.) of muon neutrinos ($\nu_{\mu}$), $1.0$ GeV cm$^{-2}$ at 90\% C.L.~\citep[][]{2023GCN.33430....1I}, which seems less constraining compared with $3.9\times10^{-2}$ GeV cm$^{-2}$ at 90\% CL of GRB 221009A~\cite[][]{2022GCN.32665....1I}.
 Besides, there exists a significant photospheric emission in the prompt phase in GRB 230307A, which is different from synchrotron radiation-dominated GRB 221009A whose jet is dominated by the Poynting flux~\citep{2023ApJ...947L..11Y}.
-The emission mechanism as well as the jet composition could affect the production of the neutrinos~\citep{2012PhRvL.108w1101H,2012JCAP...11..058G}, thus one may wonder the limitations on key features of this burst within this `loose' constraint in different scenarios of emission mechanism and the jet composition.
+The emission mechanism as well as the jet composition could affect the production of the neutrinos~\citep{2012PhRvL.108w1101H,2012JCAP...11..058G,2021JCAP...05..034P}, thus one may wonder the limits on key features of this burst within this `loose' constraint in different scenarios of emission mechanism and the jet composition. \textbf{The neutrinos annihilation mechanism and magnetohydrodynamic processes both may affect the jet composition, which could occur in the scenarios of massive stars collapse (a single progenitor or binary progenitors, e.g. in a binary-driven hypernova model in~\cite{Aimuratov_2023}) and mergers of compact stars. }

-The paper is organized as follows: in Section~\ref{sec:nuflu}, the limitations for key physical parameters of GRB 230307A are extracted within the constraint of the neutrino fluence in different GRB-neutrino scenarios; in Section~\ref{sec:TRana}, basic properties of the prompt emission for GRB 230307A are introduced and discussed; the discussion and summary are given in Section~\ref{sec:discussion}.
+The paper is organized as follows: in Section~\ref{sec:nuflu}, the limits for key physical parameters of GRB 230307A are extracted within the constraint of the neutrino fluence in different GRB-neutrino scenarios; in Section~\ref{sec:TRana}, basic properties of the prompt emission for GRB 230307A are introduced and discussed; the discussion and summary are given in Section~\ref{sec:discussion}.